scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

    :align: center
    :figclass: htbp

-   Structure of the Intermediate Representation \*reference to definition :label:`egfig`
+   Structure of the Intermediate Representation.
+An asterisk references a definition. :label:`egfig`

 Support for Multiple Netlist Formats
 ************************************